Mandarin Orange Salad is one of my favorite green salads. The addition of oranges and candied almonds to the mix is fantastic!

 - French Laundry Garden Salad with Mustard Vinaigrette

 - Mixed Greens Salad with Roasted Garlic Dressing

 For the Sugared Almonds

 - 1 tablespoon chopped parsley

 - 1 tablespoon cider vinegar

 - 1 dash Tabasco sauce or more…truthfully I like several!

 - dash of pepper

-In a small pan over medium heat, cook almonds and sugar stirring constantly until almonds are coated and sugar is melted.
+- In a small pan over medium heat, add almonds and sugar and stir constantly until almonds are coated and sugar is melted.
 Watch carefully as they will burn easily.
-Cool and store in an air-tight container.

 - Remove almonds from pan to a piece of foil and separate nuts; allow to cool completely.